-- The Apply changes using SQL MERGE and Optimize inserts options are available for tasks configured with the following target endpoints only: - Google Cloud BigQuery - Databricks Lakehouse (Delta) - Snowflake on Azure, Snowflake on Google, and Snowflake on Amazon - When the Apply changes using SQL MERGE option is enabled (either alone or together with the Optimize inserts option): - Non-fatal data errors or data errors that cannot be recovered will be handled as table errors - The Global error handling policy will not be available - The Apply Conflicts error handling policy will be preset and uneditable.
+- When the Apply changes using SQL MERGE option is enabled (either alone or together with the Optimize inserts option): - Non-fatal data errors or data errors that cannot be recovered will be handled as table errors - The Global error handling policy will not be available - The Apply Conflicts error handling policy will be preset and read-only.
 If the Optimize inserts option is also selected, the Duplicate key when applying INSERT Apply Conflicts error-handling option will be set to Allow duplicates in the target. - Some of the Data error handling policy options will not be available. - The operations will only be performed on the final target tables.
-For Change Tables or the Audit Table, INSERTs will be performed. - The Apply changes using SQL MERGE and Optimize inserts options are not supported with the Salesforce and Oracle source endpoints.
-For more information, see the "Limitations and Considerations" topic for these endpoints.
+For Change Tables or the Audit Table, INSERTs will be performed.